WPRDC/data-guide/docs/privacy.md

-Some data that contains PII is often released as open data...

-###4.
-Evaluate the Consequences of a PII Breach

-###9.
-Collaborate and Learn from Peers

-##Evaluating Harm

-###10 Contact the Western Pennsylvania Regional Data Center
+### Contact the Western Pennsylvania Regional Data Center
 The Regional Data Center is here to help your organization responsibly share data.
 We encourage you to contact us if you have any questions about protecting privacy or sharing data.
 We also are planning to develop resources and other materials to help you and your organization responsibly manage and share information.